 - Put flour, eggs, crumbs each into a separate wide bowl or plate

-- With the help of a fork, dredge the meat one at a time into the flour, then coat with egg, then roll in the crumbs
+- With the help of a fork, dredge the meat, one piece at a time into the flour, then coat with egg, then roll in the bread crumbs

-- Cook in a shallow frying pan in oil on medium heat for about 3-4 minutes per side or until golden brown.
-Cook in batches if necessary but don't overcrowd the pan.
+- When the oil has reached medium temperature, carefully place the breaded meat pieces in the pan and fry for about 3-4 minutes per side or until golden brown.
+Cook in batches if necessary but don’t overcrowd the pan.